tiagorahal/tiagorahal/README.md

    rahal.aires@gmail.com

-  :alien: And a fun fact about me, i've watched all episodes of Doctor Who, even those that BBC "purged" :alien:
+  :alien: And a fun fact about me, i've watched all episodes of Doctor Who, even those that BBC "purged". :alien: